 - Apply Sunblock to avoid photosensitivity

-- Use the Sandwich method of ‘moisturizer-retinol moisturizer’, Means a layer of moisturizer then Retinol then moisturizer again.
+- Use the Sandwich method of ‘moisturizer-retinol moisturizer’, which Means a layer of moisturizer then Retinol then moisturizer again.
 This will prevent any possibilities of irritation.

 Does Retinol Packaging matter?